 You have two options:

-No toilets, though Lyme Regis is close by.
+No toilets, though Lyme Regis is a 10 minute drive.

 The heathland is alive with wildlife including heather, adders, and nightjars.
 Once vital for grazing and fuel, heathland is now a rare habitat which is being restored to protect rare wildlife and reconnect people with this historic landscape.